Chelidonine: Synthesis

-The amide was heated in boiling bromobenzene to form the transfused compound.
-By contrast, thermolysis of the more flexible urethane afforded the desired cis fused product.
+The amide (N-(bicyclo[4.2.0]octa-1,3,5-trien-7-yl)-2-ethenylbenzamide) was heated in boiling bromobenzene to form the transfused compound.
+By contrast, thermolysis of the more flexible urethane (methyl bicyclo[4.2.0]octa-1,3,5-trien-7-yl[(2-ethenylphenyl)methyl]carbamate) afforded the desired cis fused product.
 The building blocks required for the synthesis of chelidonine are urethane and benzyl bromide.
-The urethane was obtained by first using nitrile, duo to hydrolysis carboxylic acid was generated.
+The urethane was obtained by first using the nitrile (5,6-dihydro-2H-cyclobuta[f][1,3]benzodioxole-5-carbonitrile), duo to hydrolysis carboxylic acid was generated.
 The carboxylic acid which on Curtius degradation yielded crude isocyanate (N=C=O).
 The reaction of crude isocyanate with benzyl alcohol made the urethane, with the NHCOOC7H7 side group.
 The benzyl bromide was obtained by the conversion of 2,3-methylenedioxybenzaldehyde to 1,2,3,4 - tetrahydro-7,8-methylenedioxyisoquinol by the successive Hofmann and von Braun degradations.

 Condensation of urethane and benzyl bromide led to the formation of the oily styrene.
 From this structure the liquid acetylene was formed.
 Next, the crystalline tetrahydrobenz[c]phenanthridine was formed. hydroboration and oxidation produced an alcohol.
 Jones oxidation gave rise to the ketone.
 And by processing the ketone the desired cis,cis-alcohol was formed.
 After hydrogenolysis of the benzyloxycarbonyl group, dl-norchelidonine was synthesized.